Is Aggregation the Only Choice? Federated Learning via Layer-wise Model Recombination: Introduction

-Aiming to mitigate such a phenomenon and improve FL performance in non-IID scenarios, various FL methods have been studied, e.g., client grouping-based methods~\cite{axiv_ming_2021}, global control variable-based methods~\cite{icml_scaffold,aaai_yutao_2021,fedprox}, and Knowledge Distillation (KD)-based methods\cite{nips_tao_2020,icml_zhuangdi_2021}.
-The basic ideas of these solutions are to guide the local training on clients~\cite{icml_scaffold,aaai_yutao_2021} or adjust parameter weights for model aggregation~\cite{axiv_ming_2021,nips_tao_2020,icml_zhuangdi_2021}.
-Although these methods are promising to alleviate the impact of data heterogeneity, most of them adopt the well-known Federated Averaging (FedAvg)-based aggregation, which may potentially reduce the generalization performance.
-This is mainly because FedAvg operations only average the parameters of collected local models in a coarse manner, where the specific characteristics of client data learned by local models are almost neglected.
-As a result, an intermediate global model based on simple statistical averaging cannot accurately reflect both the individual efforts and potential of local models in searching for optimal global models.
+Although these methods are promising in alleviating the impact of data heterogeneity, most of them adopt the well-known Federated Averaging (FedAvg)-based paradigm, which may potentially reduce generalization performance.
+This is mainly because FedAvg paradigm only aggregates the parameters of collected local models and initializes local training by clients with the same global models.
+Specifically, since the data distribution among clients is different, the optimal directions of the local models are diverse.
+On the one hand, although the aggregation operation can achieve knowledge sharing among multiple local models, it can still neglect the specific knowledge learned by local models, which seriously limits the inference performance of the global model.
+On the other hand, since FedAvg only uses the same global model for local training, FL training inevitably results in notorious {\it stuck-at-local-search} problems during local training.
+As a result, the global model based on simple statistical averaging cannot accurately reflect both individual efforts and the potential of local models in the search for optimal global models.
+Therefore, \textit{how to overcome the shortcomings of the FedAvg-based paradigm and improve the performance of FL in non-IID scenarios is an important challenge.}

-Besides the average operation, another bottleneck of FedAvg is the uniform global model for local training initialization, which further degrades the overall generalization performance of derived global models.
-Some recent research on model training indicates that, from the perspective of the loss landscapes of DL models, optimal solutions with the best generalization performance often lie in flat valleys, while inferior ones are always located in sharp ravines~\cite{hochreiter1994simplifying,hochreiter1997flat,wu2017towards,kwon2021asam}.
-According to such a finding, the generalization performance of FedAvg is hard to be guaranteed.
-This is because FedAvg initializes the local training with the same global models, which limits the diversity of local searching.
-This will inevitably result in the notorious {\it stuck-at-local-search} problem during the local training, leading to the problems of both an extremely long convergence time and low inference performance.